oslabs-beta/indiK8or/README.md

 14. Apply the yaml file, and replace 'filePath' with the path of your yaml file ` kubectl apply -f 'filePath' `

-    Here is an example if your yaml file resides in your desktop foler:
+    Here is an example if your yaml file resides in your desktop folder:
     ` kubectl apply -f /Users/Ivy/Desktop/newMap.yaml `

 15. Install grype, you can find the instructions [here](https://github.com/anchore/grype)